 After download the software on your desktop, below are steps to repair JPEG images affected by STOP/DJVU ransomware.

-Check the step-by-step guide for how to repair decrypt encrypted files:
+Check the step-by-step guide for how to repair decrypt encrypted photos:

-Click on 'add file' at the center of the page to enter your files.
+Click on "add file" at the center of "Photo Repair" section to enter your photos.

 Once you click the files with the ransomware infection, click on repair at the end of the page to continue.